Toona sinensis or Chinese Mahogany: Planting and Growing

 The beautiful autumn colours of Toona sinensis

-• Dig a hole twice as wide as the root ball and as deep as the container the tree came in.
+• Dig a hole twice as wide as the root ball and as deep as the container in which the tree arrived.

-• Enhance the removed soil with compost or well-rotted manure if needed, especially if the soil is poor.
+• Enhance the removed soil with compost or well-rotted manure if necessary, especially if the soil is poor.

-• Carefully remove the tree from its container.
-If the tree is delivered with a root ball wrapped in burlap, loosen the burlap at the collar and plant it without disturbing the root ball.
+• Remove the tree from the container carefully.
+If the tree is delivered with a root ball wrapped in burlap, loosen the burlap at the collar and plant it all without disturbing the root ball.

 • Place the tree in the hole so that the top of the root ball is level with the surrounding soil.

-• Fill the hole with the amended soil, lightly firming to eliminate air pockets.
+• Fill the hole with the amended soil, lightly firming it to eliminate air pockets.

 • Water thoroughly to help establish contact between the roots and the soil.

-Important! : A well-established tree will withstand short frosts in the order of -12 to -15°C. During the first winters, install a thick winter fleece if very low temperatures are forecast.
+Important!
+A well-established tree will tolerate short frosts of around -12 to -15°C. For the first few winters, install a thick winter fleece if very low temperatures are forecast.

 Regular watering is essential, especially during the first few years and in periods of drought, ensuring the soil remains moist but not waterlogged.
 It is recommended to apply an organic mulch around the base to retain moisture and control weeds.